Centrifuges – What Are They?

 Centrifuges: Basic Devices to Help Research and Development

-Thinking of centrifuges may not pop-up all the amazing things they’ve brought us.
+Thinking of centrifuges may not pop up all the amazing things they’ve brought us.
 If you work in a chemistry/biology laboratory, or in a hospital, centrifuges are probably not the stars of the place!
 However, their use helped to bring tremendous advances to scientific research and patient care.
 Centrifugation made it possible to separate individual cellular components, such as proteins, DNA, or individual organelles, allowing for their study and better comprehension of cellular biology.
 It is also used in water treatment centers, helping to improve water quality by removing contaminants.
-In hospitals, there are specially designed centrifuges to distinct applications, essential for sample preparation in diagnosis and clinical testing.
+In hospitals, there are specially designed centrifuges for distinct applications, essential for sample preparation in diagnosis and clinical testing.
 There is no doubt today, that the invention of centrifuges and their development over the last decades, has helped to improve substantially our quality of life.

 The main limitation of the use of centrifuges is, in general, their cost, as some devices may be very expensive, especially if high-speed, or ultra-speed centrifuges are required.
 Centrifuges also consume a lot of energy, due to the elevated g forces necessary for high-speed spinning.
 Finally, centrifuges can be very noisy, especially the older devices, and can cause bench vibration, possibly affecting other running experiments.